Barcode36/Gestionale-JavaFX/README.md

 0.3.2 ALPHA
 Fixed the bug when you saved data twice and raised an SQLException because the data was already saved in the database.

+0.3.5 ALPHA
+Added other tables into database and fixed some bugs.